meenashreyansh12/Project1/README.md

         }

 >step7: Now pull the ECR image to local machine.
-For this, we need to login to ECR and deploy it into EC2 machine(docker)
+For this, we need to login to ECR and deploy it into EC2 machine(Docker)

 * Setup Docker machine (specify security group in the inbound rules.
 Open ssh 22 port to admin access only and specify customised port 9090 to anyone to access our webpage)
 * Establish the password-less authentication from Jenkins machine to Docker machine
-* Add ubuntu user in docker group to run the docker commands
+* Add ubuntu user in docker group, to run the docker commands
 * For this we need to create a role with AmazonEC2ContainerRegistryFullAccess and attach it to the EC2-instance

-* Authenticate first To aws ecr For this machine need ECR permissions
+* Authenticate to AWS ECR and install awscli and aws configure to create AccessKeys and SecretAccessKeys on IAM role for ECR permissions

         # aws ecr get-login-password --region us-east-1 | docker login --username AWS --password-stdin ${ECR_REGISTRY}"